-- 1040.
-Clause 6.5 of the proposed revised terms and conditions contains similar provisions as clause 6.4 in relation to allocation of gas between users, but in this case dealing with allocation of gas at outlet points. - 1041.
-The Authority did not address clause 6.5 in the draft decision but observes that DBP originally proposed (similarly to clause 6.4) changes to provisions dealing with the order in which gas is determined or deemed to be delivered for different services where the shipper has multiple services for delivery of gas to an outlet point (clause 6.5(d) of the current terms and conditions). - 1042.
+- 1047.
+Clause 6.5 of the proposed revised terms and conditions contains similar provisions as clause 6.4 in relation to allocation of gas between users, but in this case dealing with allocation of gas at outlet points. - 1048.
+The Authority did not address clause 6.5 in the draft decision but observes that DBP originally proposed (similarly to clause 6.4) changes to provisions dealing with the order in which gas is determined or deemed to be delivered for different services where the shipper has multiple services for delivery of gas to an outlet point (clause 6.5(d) of the current terms and conditions). - 1049.
 The proposed changes to clause 6.5(d) are as follows: - 6.5 Allocation of Gas at Outlet Points

-- (d) Gas Delivered by the Operator to an Outlet Point will be a deemed by this clause to be Received by the Shipper in the order specified generally or for a particular Gas Day by the Shipper, and if the Shipper fails to specify for any Gas Day in the following order: - first, Gas for any available TR1 Service (which shall include any available Aggregated T1 Service); - (ii) second, Gas for any available Capacity Services (other than $\pm R1$ Service) in the order set out in clause 8.98.8(a); and - (iii) third, Gas for any available Capacity under any Spot Transaction; and other gas. - (iv) fourth, other Gas. - 1043.
+- (d) Gas Delivered by the Operator to an Outlet Point will-beis deemed by-this clause-to be Received by the Shipper in the order specified generally or for a particular Gas Day by the Shipper fails to specify for any Gas Day in the following order: - (i) first, Gas for any available TR1 Service (which shall include any available Aggregated T1 Service); - (ii) second, Gas for any available Capacity Services (other than $\pm \mathbb{R}1$ Service) in the order set out in clause 8.98.8(a); and - (iii) third, Gas for any available Capacity under any Spot Transaction; and other gas. - (iv) fourth, other Gas. - 1050.
 In this final decision the Authority is maintaining the requirement for the revised access arrangement proposal to be amended to exclude the R1 Service as a reference service and include the T1 Service as a reference service.
 Accordingly, the Authority maintains the requirement for amendment of clause 6.5(d) to relate specifically to the T1 Service.